US envoy eyes cuts to UN peacekeeping

 The peacekeeping review could have serious implications for stability in Africa.
 Nine of the UN’s 16 peacekeeping missions are deployed on the continent.

-US de-funding could open up the door for China -- the second largest financial contributor to UN peacekeeping and Africa's number one trading partner -- to bolter its role.
+US de-funding could open up the door for China - the second largest financial contributor to UN peacekeeping and Africa’s number one trading partner - to bolster its role.

 China’s share of the UN peacekeeping budget now stands at 10.3 percent followed by Japan (9.7 percent), Germany (6.4 percent), France (6.3 percent) and Britain (5.8 percent).